The 7 Best African Black Soaps for Healthier, Radiant Skin

 I use a back scrub brush to exfoliate my shoulders, back, and neck so the soap can do its job.
 It’s great for helping calm down acne breakouts if used regularly as well as soothing irritated skin due to eczema or psoriasis flare-ups; however, if your skin gets too dry from using this product regularly then just apply some moisturizer afterward (I recommend using Palmer’s cocoa butter).

-The only downside is that it does fall apart pretty easily, so you may need a mesh bag for storing it after use.
-You can get 3 pounds for $24.99 which is an awesome deal considering how long it lasts!
+The only downside is that it falls apart fairly easily, so you may need a mesh bag to store it after use.
+You can get 3 pounds for around $24.99, which is an awesome deal considering how long it lasts!

 5. Era of Nature Organic African Black Soap